Hungry Klopp plans to build on Liverpool title win | Malay Mail

 Liverpool were just two wins away from the title when the coronavirus pandemic hit English football, forcing a three-month Premier League stoppage.

-Supporters ignored Klopp’s plea not to gather in large crowds around the club’s Anfield stadium as the title was won yesterday, with thousands pouring on to the streets to celebrate.
+Supporters ignored Klopp’s plea not to gather in large crowds around the club’s Anfield stadium as the title was won on Thursday, with thousands pouring on to the streets to celebrate.

 However, the 53-year-old is delighted to bring some joy at a difficult time for many and offer hope and expectation for when fans can return to watching games live.